camronlevanger/nagios-wss/README.md

 nagios_wss
 ==========

-A Nagios Web Socket Monitoring Plugin
+A Nagios WAMP V2 Web Socket Monitoring Plugin
 -------------------------------------
+###If you need WAMP V1 monitoring checkout my older releases (v1.0.0)

-A Nagios NRPE script that allows you to monitor a web socket server using the WAMP protocol.
+A Nagios NRPE script that allows you to monitor a web socket server using the *WAMP V2* protocol.
 While it is fairly easy with Nagios to monitor whether or not your server proccess is running, unfortunately that can't tell us if that server is available and accepting connections.